 The System seeks to have an equity portfolio with diversification, quality issuance, growth potential and underlying value.
 No single equity holding shall account for more than seven and five-tenths percent (7.5%) of the market value of the System's equity portfolio, nor generally should the securities of any single sector account for more than twenty percent (20%) of the value of a particular manager's portfolio.
-The industry grouping shall be as defined by the Board's investment consultant.
+The industry grouping shall be as defined by the board's investment consultant.
+If a single sector accounts for more than twenty percent (20%) of the value of a manager's portfolio, the manager shall include written justification for maintaining the portfolio outside the authorized limitation with its quarterly report.
 No more than one percent (1%) of the capitalization of any company is to be held by the System.
-The cumulative holdings of a manager for all of that manager's clients shall account for no more than five percent (5%) of the outstanding voting common stock of a corporation.
-It is anticipated that a manager will adhere to the guidelines and when holdings do not, a manager shall advise the Board within thirty (30) days of exceeding the guidelines and justify why they are outside the authorized limits.
+The cumulative holdings of a manager for all of that manager's clients shall account for no more than five percent (5%) of the outstanding voting common stock of a company.
+If a manager's cumulative holdings exceed five percent (5%) of the outstanding voting common stock of a company, the manager shall liquidate the holding from the System's portfolio within thirty (30) days.